 WSU's Department of Medical Laboratory Sciences offers a Clinical Laboratory Assistant (CLA) certificate of completion.
-As a clinical laboratory assistant, you will be able to perform lab tests that help to detect, diagnose and study diseases.
-You will learn core laboratory skills primarily required for testing in physician office labs and other decentralized testing sites.
+As a clinical laboratory assistant, graduates will be able to perform lab tests that help to detect, diagnose and study diseases.
+The CLA certificate can be earned online or on-campus.

-To receive your certificate of completion, you will need to take MLS 1113 Introduction to Laboratory Practices which is a four-credit class offered fall and spring, and MLS 1114 Principles of Clinical Hematology and Hemostasis which is a four-credit class offered fall and spring.
-Upon successful completion of the MLS 1113 and the MLS 1114 courses (with a grade of C+ or better) you will receive a certificate as a Clinical Laboratory Assistant from Weber State University, which is recognized by many in the local health care industry.
+To receive a certificate of completion on campus, students will need to take MLS 1113 Introduction to Laboratory Practices which is a four-credit class offered fall and spring.
+Upon successful completion of MLS 1113 (with a grade of C+ or better) students will receive a certificate as a Clinical Laboratory Assistant from Weber State University, which is recognized by many in the local health care industry.
 This is the equivalent of a CLA level IV, recognized by Intermountain Health Care.

 If you wish to further your education and apply to the WSU Medical Laboratory Sciences program please visit the MLS website at www.weber.edu/mls.
 Contact the MLS department secretary at 801-626-6118 to schedule an appointment.